 ~/venvs/py313-test/bin/pip --version

-For source builds, rerun ./configure with --with-ensurepip=install (as shown in this guide), then rebuild and reinstall with sudo make altinstall.
+For source builds, rerun ./configure with --with-ensurepip=install from the source-build section, then rebuild and reinstall with sudo make altinstall.
 If you intentionally skipped ensurepip, use the get-pip.py fallback method shown earlier.

 If Python 3.13 introduces compatibility issues with critical packages or projects, you can safely revert to the system Python without affecting the interpreter Ubuntu ships.
 Virtual environments isolate project dependencies, so switching back affects only new projects.